Princeton-CDH/lenape-timetree/content/leaves/college-of-nj-opens.md

 title: College of NJ Opens
 ---

-﻿In April 1747, the College of New Jersey holds its first classes in the parsonage of first president Jonathan Dickinson in Elizabethtown, NJ.
-Later that year, the College moves to Newark – home of second president, Aaron Burr.
+In April 1747, the College of New Jersey holds its first classes in the parsonage of first president Jonathan Dickinson in Elizabethtown, New Jersey.
+Later that year, the College moves to Newark, home of second president, Aaron Burr.
 Meanwhile, Burr and the trustees seek out a permanent land base for the College.

- {{< figure src="images/university/college-of-nj-opens.jpg" alt="image of charter document" attr="[Charter document for the College of New Jersey.]" attrlink="(https://findingaids.princeton.edu/catalog/AC120_c0159)">}}
+{{< figure src="images/university/college-of-nj-opens.jpg" alt="image of charter document" caption="Charter document for the College of New Jersey." attr="Board of Trustees Records, AC120, Princeton University Archives, Department of Special Collections, Princeton University Library" attrlink="https://findingaids.princeton.edu/catalog/AC120_c0159">}}